 Looking to improve your credit score?
 Our free credit monitor service can help by showing you your credit rating and offering tips on how to boost it to unlock better loan deals.

-While you may struggle to apply for a personal loan while on Universal Credit, you may be able to get an emergency government loan if you are receiving this benefit.
-For those claiming Universal Credit it is known as a ‘budgeting advance.’
+If you are on benefits, you may be able to get an emergency government loan.
+For those claiming Universal Credit, it is known as a ‘budgeting advance.’